andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 leader ot   - Tagbar
 leader om   - Markbar

-" ─   Bindings, including where/let                     ──
-`]b`, `[b`      - for next/prev binding
-`cib`         - to change the binding name in consequtive lines

 ### Rename
-leader lm   - LC menu:rename to rename symbol with all it's live/active references ga \raf     - highlight/search symbol, \r + range of the replace. leader-rb is a sortcut for a haskell function rename `<leader>rb`  - to rename a binding and its occurences
+leader lr/m - rename symbol with all it's live/active references ga \raf     - highlight/search symbol, \r + range of the replace. leader-rb is a sortcut for a haskell function rename leader rb   - to rename a binding and its occurences

 ### Vim
 leader sm   - show past vim echoed text (show messages)